Hamster-Furtif/Fluff-Plus-Plus/README.md

 # Fluff-Plus-Plus
 A better way to code on your Casio Calculator

+*Let me start by saying I didn't know the .fpp extension was already dedicated to Fortran*

 Fluff++ is a transpiled language thats makes programming on your casio.
 It basically looks cleaner (especially with its Notepad++ custom syntax highlighting), and enables you to name variables.

 ## General structure